liujlg/trimer/README.md

 python predictor.py file1 file2 file3 file4

-where file1 and file2 are 1D information from corresponding subunits, file3 is CCMpred information and file4 is contact potential information.
+where file1 and file2 are 1D information from corresponding subunits, file3  and file4 are 2D information.

 Here, we give an example for usage： python predictor.py